engin100/980/labs/lab-8.md

 [![Reference Area](https://www1.grc.nasa.gov/wp-content/uploads/sized.jpg)](https://www1.grc.nasa.gov/beginners-guide-to-aeronautics/size-effects-on-drag/)

 In the case of an object attached to a parachute, we can consider the object as a projectile with no thrust that starts from a y-position of greater than 0.
 We also need to incorporate drag force into our standard projectile equations to help us determine when the object will reach its terminal velocity.
-We have provided a [starter spreadsheet](https://docs.google.com/spreadsheets/d/1i1tA8Tf3p17-aFP-UT3sTd0ahJDdGCRagowuNc-9yh4/edit?usp=sharing) that integrates these concepts of drag and terminal velocity.

 Terminal velocity is when the drag force is equal to the weight of the object, as noted below: